“Are your eyes naturally that color?”

 “Is that how you think of this, Lieutenant?”

 “It’s okay, Captain.
 Your life in danger.
 Not ours,” one of the captives said.

 Maria perked up in surprise, meeting eyes with the soldier who had spoken.
-Then, she smiled as she addressed Dunya, “Do you see that look into Tika’s eyes?”
+Then, she smiled as she addressed Dunya: “Do you see that look in Tika’s eyes?”